 What other shelters are open?
-9 Where can I find more information and guidance for shelters?
-9 Kitsap County COVID-19 Referral Process for Quarantine or Isolation for Community Based Organizations 10 (SWS Flowchart Update 1/24/2022) 10 Kitsap Community Provider Surveillance Line List 11 Social Distancing and Bed Positions for Congregate Settings 12 Printable Posters and Materials (click the images for original PDF) 14
+S Where can I find more information and guidance for shelters? g Kitsap County COVID-19 Referral Process for Quarantine or Isolation for Community Based Organ nizations (please note that afterhours referrals are now made to KPHD at 360-728-2235, option 9, not PCHS) 10 Kitsap Community Provider Surveillance Line List 11 Social Distancing and Bed Positions for Congregate Settings 12 Printable Posters and Materials (click the images for original PDF) 14